folkertvanheusden/tap-trainer/README.md

 Press 'z' when a note is to be played for the left hand, and '/' for the right hand.

+Press 'e' to toggle between beginner- and expert mode.

+Press '+' and '-' to change the BPM (beats per minute).

 screenshot
 ----------